 The Sydney Institute is a privately funded not-for-profit current affairs forum encouraging debate and discussion.
 The Institute is genuinely pluralist and a wide and diverse range of views are heard at its forums.

 The Institute conducts about 60 policy forums a year (held usually between 6 pm and 7 pm) on a wide range of issues – including economics, politics, international affairs, literature, history, film, social policy – along with a well attended annual dinner/lecture.
 Past speakers at the dinner have included George Miller, Shirley Hazzard, Peter Cosgrove, Simone Young, Andy Thomas, Peter Doherty, Patricia Hewitt, William Shawcross, Kate Jennings, Richard Tognetti, Clive James, Tom Friedman, Kevin Rudd, Quentin Bryce, Simon Schama, Julia Gillard, Melvyn Bragg, Amanda Foreman, Tony Abbott, Julie Bishop, Malcolm Turnbull, Gladys Berejiklian and John Howard.

 Gerard Henderson is the Institute’s Executive Director.
-He also writes a column in The Weekend Australian and appears regularly on the ABC TV Insiders program and Sky News’ The Bolt Report.
+He also writes a column in The Weekend Australian and appears regularly on Sky News’ The Bolt Report.
 Each Friday, Gerard Henderson’s Media Watch Dog blog is uploaded on the Institute’s website and also published online in The Australian Online.

 Anne Henderson is the Institute’s Deputy Director.
-Anne Henderson appears on ABC TV’s Weekend Breakfast and is the author of several books, her most recent being Menzies at War (UNSW Press).
+Anne Henderson is the author of several books, her most recent being Menzies at War (UNSW Press), which was short-listed for the Prime Minister’s Australian History prize in 2015.

 All speeches given at the Institute are published in The Sydney Papers Online which has a wide and influential circulation list – including business, media, university, college and school libraries.
 The Institute also publishes The Sydney Institute Review Online.
 Until January 2015, The Sydney Institute Quarterly was a publication of The Sydney Institute – incorporating “Gerard Henderson’s Media Watch” (which commenced publication in April 1988 and was first into the field of media watching in Australia).